Temperature-Gradient Effects on Electric Double Layer Screening in Electrolytes: Conclusion

 \section{Conclusion}

-We have examined the influence of spatial temperature variations on the electric double layer in electrolytes, incorporating thermodiffusion (Soret effect) through the dimensionless parameters $\alpha_\pm$.
+Previously, we theoretically evaluated various types of interfacial capacitance arising from asymmetric coverage of adsorbed ions on hot and cold electrodes as a possible origin of the large ionic Seebeck effect in ionic thermoelectric supercapacitors, and showed that the dominant contribution comes from the Stern-layer capacitance.
+Although numerical simulations indicated that the diffuse-layer capacitance is smaller than the Stern-layer capacitance, general theoretical expressions for the diffuse-layer capacitance and the associated screening length have not yet been derived.\cite{HORIKE_25}

+Here, we focus on the diffuse-layer capacitance under a temperature gradient in the limit of a small electrostatic potential difference.
+We introduce the Eastman entropy of transfer, $\hat{S}_\pm = \alpha_\pm k_{\rm B}$ for cations and anions, respectively, and analyze non-isothermal electric double layers in terms of the dimensionless Soret coefficients $\alpha_\pm$.

 Analytical solutions of the generalized Debye--H\"uckel equation show that, under a temperature gradient, the electrostatic potential deviates from the classical exponential Debye--H\"uckel form.
 For identical thermodiffusion parameters ($\alpha_+=\alpha_-$), the potential is exactly expressed by a modified Bessel function [Eq.~(\ref{eq:sol1_1}) or (\ref{eq:sol2})], whereas the marginal case $\alpha=1$ exhibits an algebraic decay [Eq.~(\ref{eq:sol2_1})].
 Near the electrode, the effective screening length $\lambda_{\rm eff}$ can be defined [Eq.~(\ref{eq:lmdeff})]; $\lambda_{\rm eff}$ increases with temperature, indicating weaker screening on the hot side and stronger screening on the cold side due to thermally induced ion redistribution when $\alpha_\pm >-1$ and the opposite trends can be obtained for $\alpha_\pm <-1$.

 Numerical calculations confirm that the exact solutions (modified Bessel or algebraic forms) reproduce the full potential profile for $\alpha_+=\alpha_-$, and that the hypergeometric approximation accurately describes the asymmetric case $\alpha_+\neq\alpha_-$.
 Although the exponential form with a power-law correction provides a useful near-electrode estimate, the overall potential remains non-exponential, particularly for large $\alpha_\pm$.
 These findings demonstrate that thermodiffusion substantially modifies the electric double-layer structure, with direct implications for ionic transport and electrostatic screening in non-isothermal electrolytes.